marcglasberg/asyncredux.com/flutter/testing/dispatch-wait-and-expect.md

 # Dispatch, wait and expect

-Testing an Async Redux app generally involves these steps, in order:
+Testing an AsyncRedux app generally involves these steps, in order:

 1. Set up the store and some initial state.
 2. Dispatch actions.